K24113377/Image-Guided-Coursework/README.md

 1. Open 3D Slicer and load the module.
 2. Import:
    - A label map volume for the target structure
-   - Optional forbidden structures (e.g., ventricles)
+   - Optional critical structures (e.g., ventricles)
    - Entry and target fiducials
 3. Run the path planner to compute and visualise the best trajectory.